 Sigma Capital Advisors LLC

-As independent consultants with more than 60 years of combined experience, we do not sell or offer third-party investment or financing products or strategy.
-Furthermore, we outsource many of our consulting services to our large network of affiliated consultants and freelance experts within the financial industry in New York, Washington DC and across Latin America.
+As independent consultants with more than 60 years of combined experience in the fields of finance, economics, statistics and computer science and technology, we also identify and outsource some of our consulting services to our large network of affiliated consultants and freelance experts within the financial industry in New York, Washington DC and across Latin America.

 For sophisticated large investors looking to invest in structured notes or trade other over-the-counter derivatives across asset classes for portfolio diversification, obtain better risk adjusted profile or for speculative trading strategies, we can help identify the right product given investors objectives and current market conditions, aid in the structuring and origination for more tailored solutions.
 We can also advise long and short term investors and businesses on hedging market and credit risks exposures or assist in analyze and identify other appropriate structured financing vehicles for small and medium companies in Latin America.